LogtalkDotOrg/logtalk3/README.md

 operating system.
 For manual installation, see the [INSTALL.md](INSTALL.md) file for detailed instructions.

-See the [user manual](manuals/index.html) for a description of the source files organization and for usage instructions.
+The [RELEASE_NOTES.md](RELEASE_NOTES.md) file contains descriptions of all Logtalk updates since the first public version.
+Please check it if you are upgrading from a previous Logtalk version.

-If you are upgrading from a previous Logtalk version, please check the [UPGRADING.md](UPGRADING.md) file for instructions on how to upgrade your programs or your custom adapter files to run under this new version.
+If you are upgrading from the previous Logtalk 2.x generation, please check the [UPGRADING.md](UPGRADING.md) file for instructions on how to upgrade your programs or your custom adapter files to run under Logtalk 3.x.

 Customization